Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 How to Find a Job & Build a Career in Toronto

-Toronto’s diverse economy creates unlimited business and professional opportunities.
-It has a presence in everything from technology to green energy, film, retail, and financial services.
-It is the second-largest financial services centre in North America.
+Toronto’s diverse economy offers business and professional opportunities in everything from technology to green energy, film, retail, and financial services.
+It is Canada’s business and financial capital and the second-largest financial services centre in North America.

 Toronto-based businesses export over $70 billion in goods and services to every corner of the globe with retail sales of $62 billion annually.
 The city’s economy relies on innovation and new ideas to create economic wealth.

 This city is home to major employers in many industries.
-The top employers in the region are:
+Some of the top employers in the region are:

 The city is also home to 9 of Canada’s 10 largest law practices, 9 of the top 10 accounting firms, and all 10 top human resources and benefits firms.